 Vice President of Education:

-To extend my contribution to AST and benefit the organisation with whatever little I felt capable of doing, I decided to run for the elections and got an opportunity to look after AST's Education program as VP, and I am currently serving my term.
+To extend my contribution to AST and benefit the organization with whatever little I felt capable of doing, I decided to run for the elections and got an opportunity to look after AST’s Education program as VP, and I am currently serving my term.

 Let your journey begin!